cthae/OgameX-Bot/README.md

 Given how this was all vibe coded, it is risky to run.
 Don't run on accounts you treasure.
 I have more fun tinkering with scripts than playing the actual game, so I don't worry about getting banned.
 So far, however, I haven't been banned, so there's no automatic detection in place to act upon.
 OgameX devs are also busy with their new game, so I don't expect any sophisticated analysis done on this script to detect it reliably.
 The whole bot loop runs in a closure, so nothing is exposed.
 Seemingly.
 I haven't yet gone through the whole codebase.
 AI can make odd decisions.

 Berware, however, that you will be banned if you invoke enough reasonable suspicion.
 So like if you play for 90 hours straight with no pause, that's sus.
 Do use the sleep feature or let the bot chill manually by just closing the tab.
+I usually let it chill for 8 hours every 50 hours or so.